arrayfire/arrayfire-py/docs/indexing.rst

     :start-after: [indexing8-snippet]
     :end-before: [indexing8-endsnippet]

-Even though the copy3 array references continuous memory in the original array, using an **af.array** for indexing in ArrayFire results in the creation of a new array
+Even though the copy3 array references continuous memory in the original array, using an **af.Array** for indexing in ArrayFire results in the creation of a new array

 Assignment
 **********
-In Python with ArrayFire, assigning an **af.array** replaces the array on the left-hand side of :literal:`=` with the result from the right-hand side.
+In Python with ArrayFire, assigning an **af.Array** replaces the array on the left-hand side of :literal:`=` with the result from the right-hand side.
 This can lead to changes in type and shape compared to the original array.
 Notably, assignments do not update arrays previously referenced through indexing operations.

 .. literalinclude:: indexing.py
     :language: python